allenmackley/Notes-Examples-Snippets/node/jest/README.md

 ```

 #### About Mocking
 * Mocks are "fake" objects that act as stand-ins.
+They simulate real objects in ways that we want to control.
-* Mocks are often used when you only need to test a part of how any object works, and don't want to require the whole object or all of its dependencies.
+* Mocks are often used when you only need to test a part of how any object works, _and don't want to require the whole object or all of its dependencies._ It's used to *simplify* and *limit* the conditions of a test, when doing otherwise would be unreasonably combersome.
+* It's also used to model situations that don't happen normally in a live scenario, but for which we still need to test and be prepared for.
+We do this by subclassing the original class, and adding whatever we need to it in order to meet those conditions, and then we test the subclass.
 * Mocks are different than stubs.
 Generally speaking, a stub is just a set of data, whereas mocks contain methods and functionality.